ancker010/zoneminder-to-influxdb/README.md

 - Run the container.

 `docker run -d --env-file ./env.list --name zm-to-influx zm-to-influx:1.0`
 - Check the logs for proper output.
+You shouldn't see anything at all if everything is working.
+If you see errors, double check your `env.list` and that you followed the directions above.

 `docker logs --follow zm-to-influx`